twolfson/twolfson.com/articles/design-for-developers.md

 # Topics not covered
 - Color theory, meaning behind colors and how they complement/constrast each other
+- Personas, creating characters to explore different use cases
+- Wireframes/mockups, visual documentation for an application
 - Kerning, to adjust the spacing between characters in text
 - Optimal characters per line, http://practicaltypography.com/typography-in-ten-minutes.html
-- Design is best done in full context, be sure to include the surrounding environment for screenshots
-- Iconography, usage of attaching meaning to icons for saving visual space later on
-- Personas, creating characters to explore different use cases
-- Wireframes and high fidelity mockups, visual documentation for parts of an application
 - Typography, field of design that focuses on building typefaces
+- Iconography, attachment of meaning to icons to save visual space
+- Context, design is best done in full context; be sure to include the surrounding environment in considerations/screenshots/mockups

 # Bonus: Communication
 If you feel like you are being left out and forced into unconsented decisions, then speak up.